AbdullahMansoor123/image_background_changer/README.md

 # Background Changing App

-This is a Streamlit web application for changing the background of an image.
+I always wanted to change the background of my picture without uploading them online so i tried writing a code to that for me.
+This is a Streamlit web application for changing the background of an person image.
 It allows users to upload an image containing a person, select a background from predefined options, and then removes the person from the foreground image and blends it with the selected background.

 ## Setup
 To run this application locally, follow these steps: